-It’s been almost thirty years since I first started learning about visioning.
+It’s been almost thirty years since I first started learning about visioning in the context of workplace leadership.
 At the time that I heard about it, I can’t say I was particularly open to the concept.
 I don’t think it came up in any sort really formal way—it was likely more just hearing about it from people like my partner Paul and others around me who had some experience working with it.
 At best I was probably moderately receptive, and more than likely, almost actively resistant at first.

 Having been teaching it for many years now, I know that I’m not the only one who struggled to assimilate the approach.
 While the idea of visioning—or, as Steven Covey called it, “beginning with the end in mind”— sounds great, the truth of the matter is that it just runs almost completely counter to the way I naturally think.
 On top of that it’s pretty much the opposite of the way most of the world—from large corporations to close relatives of mine who I love dearly—works.
 So for all of those reasons, I was not an easy sell on the subject.
 Fortunately, others around me were.
 And I’ve stuck around their success and teaching long enough that, all these years later, I’ve actually “got it.”

 Years down the road, I can say with certainty that I long ago:a) Fully embraced the idea of visioning

 b) Began to use it all the time in most every part of my life

 d) Actually got to be really good at doing it